 CAMPSITES NEAR LONDON WHICH ALLOW CAMPFIRES

 There are some great camping opportunities within 90mins of London.
 Here are a few of our favourites and all can be reached easily by train from central London.
-If you fancy some company put up an Event on the EC London FB Group and invite others to join you.
+If you fancy some company put up an Event on the Explorers Connect in the South East Facebook page and invite others to join you.
 Happy Camping!
-Send us your favourites and we'll add them to the list so everyone can benefit from your knowledge!
+Send us your favourites and we'll add them to the list so everyone can benefit from your knowledge.

 Wild Camping is camping outside of designated campsites.
 These areas in and around London are gaining popularity for wild camping:

 Epping Forest, Box Hill, Hampstead Heath and Primrose Hill are all popular wild camping spots within London.
 However you are unlikely to get permission so be discreet

 St Peter's Chapel, Bradwell-on-Sea.
 Atmospheric campsite next to a 7th Century chapel.
 Nearest station is Southminster

 Leigh on Sea (Essex).
 Look for a quiet spot with a view just below Hadleigh Castle.
 Less than an hour from London by train